 Full-sky Astrometric Mapping Explorer (FAME)

-A space telescope that was designed to measure, with high precision, the positions, distances, and motions of about 40 million stars within 2,000 parsecs (6,500 light-years) of the Sun.
+Full-sky Astrometric Mapping Explorer (FAME) is a space telescope that was designed to measure, with high precision, the positions, distances, and motions of about 40 million stars within 2,000 parsecs (6,500 light-years) of the Sun.
 Among other uses, it would have provided a rich database for detecting large extrasolar planets and planetary systems in our part of the Milky Way Galaxy.
 FAME, was developed being by a group at the U.S. Naval Observatory and had been among five mission proposals chosen by NASA as candidates for two MIDEX (medium-class Explorer) flights to be launched in 2003 and 2004.
 It was cancelled in 2002 for a variety of reasons including cost overruns, failure of the manufacturer to deliver working CCDs, and NASA budget restrictions.

 Related category SATELLITES AND SPACE PROBES